-Only when you’re sleeping in a cocoon of nylon and polyester do you realize how massive the world truly is.
-MSR’s Elixer 3 Tent is about the best cocoon to help you explore a helluva lot more of it without breaking the bank or the back; just what you need, nothing extra.
+The MSR Elixer 3 Tent is about the best cocoon to help you explore a helluva lot more camping in the outdoors without breaking the bank or the back; just what you need, nothing extra.

 That said, its roof is like a cathedral ceiling, warding off claustrophobia for even such a small footprint.
 At almost 64 feet of volume it’s bigger than some Manhattan hotel rooms, with walls that expand instead of slope and two vestibules to put in your gear and your boots, especially when they’re covered in, say, wet red clay.